Updated on 13 November 2020

 For the current health advice, visit:

-The Department of Justice and Equality is part of a series of cross-government structures which are addressing the significant challenges brought about by the COVID-19 pandemic.
+The Department of Justice is part of a series of cross-government structures which are addressing the significant challenges brought about by the COVID-19 pandemic.

 The Department has established a cross-functional COVID-19 response team comprising of senior officials from within the Department and from the key front-line agencies at this time.